Ototoxicity

 Ototoxicity is the property of being toxic to the ear (oto-), specifically the cochlea or auditory nerve and sometimes the vestibular system, for example, as a side effect of a drug.
 The effects of ototoxicity can be reversible and temporary, or irreversible and permanent.

 It has been recognized since the 19th century.

 There are many well-known ototoxic drugs used in clinical situations, and they are prescribed, despite the risk of hearing disorders, for very serious health conditions.

 Ototoxic drugs include antibiotics (such as gentamicin, streptomycin, tobramycin), loop diuretics (such as furosemide), and platinum-based chemotherapy agents (such as cisplatin and carboplatin).
 A number of nonsteroidal anti-inflammatory drugs (NSAIDS) have also been shown to be ototoxic.
 This can result in sensorineural hearing loss, dysequilibrium, or both.
 Some environmental and occupational chemicals have also been shown to affect the auditory system and interact with noise.

 Signs and symptoms

-Symptoms of ototoxicity include partial or profound hearing loss, vertigo, and tinnitus.

-The cochlea is primarily a hearing structure situated in the inner ear.
-It is the snail-shaped shell containing several nerve endings that makes hearing possible.

-Ototoxicity typically results when the inner ear is poisoned by medication that damages the cochlea, vestibule, semi-circular canals, or the auditory/ vestibulocochlear nerve.
-The damaged structure then produces the symptoms the patient presents with.
-Ototoxicity in the cochlea may cause hearing loss of the high-frequency pitch ranges or complete deafness, or losses at points between.
-It may present with bilaterally symmetrical symptoms, or asymmetrically, with one ear developing the condition after the other or not at all.
-The time frames for progress of the disease vary greatly and symptoms of hearing loss may be temporary or permanent.

-The vestibule and semi-circular canal are inner-ear components that comprise the vestibular system.
-Together they detect all directions of head movement.
-Two types of otolith organs are housed in the vestibule: the saccule, which points vertically and detects vertical acceleration, and the utricle, which points horizontally and detects horizontal acceleration.
-The otolith organs together sense the head's position with respect to gravity when the body is static; then the head's movement when it tilts; and pitch changes during any linear motion of the head.
-The saccule and utricle detect different motions, which information the brain receives and integrates to determine where the head is and how and where it is moving.